AlphaSweater/ChadFairlie_ST10269509_PROG6221_POE/README.md

 This project is a command-line application developed in C# and Visual Studio.
 It's designed to help users create, store, and manage recipes.
 The application allows users to enter and store the ingredients and steps for a recipe.
 It also provides functionality to scale the recipe by a factor of 0.5 (half), 2 (double), or 3 (triple), reset the recipe scale to the original values, and clear all the data to enter a new recipe.
 The data is stored in memory while the software is running and does not persist between runs.

+### Classes

+**•	Program.cs:** This is the main class that runs the application.
+It handles user input, displays the user interface, and manages the flow of the application.

+**•	Recipe.cs:** This class represents a cooking recipe.
+It includes properties for the recipe name, current scale, list of ingredients, and list of cooking steps.
+It also provides methods to add ingredients and steps, calculate total calories, scale the recipe, reset scaling, and print the recipe.

+**•	Ingredient.cs:** This class represents a single ingredient used in a recipe.
+It includes properties for the name, quantity, original quantity, unit of measurement, calories per unit, and food group of the ingredient.
+It also provides a method to convert the quantity and unit of measurement if they are convertible.

+**•	UnitConverter.cs:** This class provides functionality to convert between different units of measurement.
+It includes methods to check if a unit of measurement is convertible and to convert the quantity, unit of measurement, and calories per unit.

 ## How to Compile and Run the Software

 If you have no prior experience with coding, don't worry!
 Just follow these step-by-step instructions: